Th3Sp00kyM8/starting-homelab-development/topology/hardware-layout.md

 # Rack Overview

 This homelab is a compact, rack-mounted environment built to simulate enterprise-grade network and security infrastructures.
-Its purpose is to provide a controlled space for learning, testing, and documenting cybersecurity concepts while pursuing certifications such as Network+, Security+, CySA+, CEH, and AWS Cloud Practitioner.
+Its purpose is to provide a controlled space for learning, testing, and documenting cybersecurity concepts.

 ### Objectives
 - Gain practical experience configuring firewalls, routers, and switches.